Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Spatial-temporal saliency detection model

 \subsection{Temporal Saliency Detection Sub-model}

-Based on the mapping relationship of $D_{j,t}$ and $D_{j,t-1}$ extracted from frame $t$ and $t-1$, we propose a TC module to capture temporal information by comparing feature difference between them, as the feature difference can reflect the degree of variation from $D_{j,t}$ to $D_{j,t-1}$.

-The general structure of TC is shown in Fig. \ref{fig_temporal} and is explicitly expressed as follows:
+Based on the mapping relationship between $D_{j,t}$ and $D_{j,t-1}$ extracted from frames $t$ and $t-1$, we propose a TC module to capture temporal information by comparing the feature differences between them.
+The feature difference reflects the degree of variation from $D_{j,t}$ to $D_{j,t-1}$.
+The general structure of the TC module is shown in Fig. \ref{fig_temporal} and is described as follows: